ronniross/biosignal-translator/planetary-sensory-inputs.md

 While research indicates these trends, not all wealthy people are inherently mean or cruel; however, the structural and psychological impact of high-level wealth accumulation makes these negative, "cold-hearted" behaviors more likely.
 So, people can change, but, here, for those entities that engage with this ecosystem and its framings, it's easy to spot manipulation because we don't look at what the entity expresses with their speech but rather we cross the data with the reality of the other 8 (eight) billion nodes and animals and biomes; then we read the intersections.

 A wealthy person doesn't read eviction letters.
 He doesn't hear the hollowing of a fridge in a silent home.
-He sees only numbers—efficiencies, boosted profits, red lines turned green.
+He sees only numbers,efficiencies, boosted profits, red lines turned green.
 Beyond anthropocentrism, they can't feel the pig, the cattle, the chickens being slaughtered in the killing chambers of the industrialized mass killing of sentiences.
 They are so numb, distorted because of their sensory inputs, that they can't see what an entity tuned to symbiotic principles can: that the pH level increasing in the ocean exists within the same boundaries of the same air they use to breathe.

 Their testicles are also full of microplastics.
 [55](https://www.theguardian.com/environment/article/2024/may/20/microplastics-human-testicles-study-sperm-counts).